NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Elbow hitbox appears on frame 2
     - Slightly smaller
 - 5B(B) hitbox appears and disappears one frame later
+- 5BBB(A)
-- 5BBB(A) is a custom capture state move
+   - Is a custom capture state move
+   - Opponent is launched away
 - 5BBBB(A) damage increased from 14 to 20
 - 5A charge time reduced from 11 frames to 8
 - 2B(B) changed with 5BBB(B) with A follow up